 Newly graduated?
 Be clear on your resume

-Just because recent grads just finished school doesn’t mean they are acing the job-search process.
+Just because recent grads just finished school doesn't mean they are acing the job-search process.
 67 percent of human resources professionals, recruiters, and hiring managers say that the biggest blunder recent graduates make is inappropriate or ineffective written communication skills — for emails, cover letters, and interview follow-up correspondence.
 Are you a recent grad?
-Make sure to avoid these mistakes.
+Make sure to avoid these recent grad mistakes.

 Beating the bots matters

 The applicant tracking system (ATS or “hiring bots”) is no small matter in the job-search world.
 TopResume analyzed 1,000 resumes to find out the biggest mistakes job seekers make when it comes to battling these hiring bots.
 The top mistake?
 Wrong file type.
 43 percent of the resumes analyzed use a file type that was not compatible with all ATS software.
 Not sure what other mistakes you could be making?
-This infographic could help.
+This infographic on ATS software could help.

 Now that you know job-search data (and some tips to help you along), it's time to take this new year by storm and land your dream job.